getethos/ethos-design-system/src/components/Accordion/Accordion.md

 </Accordion>
 ```

-Accordian component also allows you to pass in a boolean, `toggleChildIsTarget`
+Accordion component also allows you to pass in a boolean, `toggleChildIsTarget`
 that indicates that you'd like to use that as the toggle (not the entire
 `AccordionSection` header bar).